Eye-Opening Health Insurance Statistics You Need to Know

 Based on American healthcare system facts, the only way to become eligible for Medicaid is to be disabled or below the poverty line.
 This means that millions of people with low-paying jobs, working for small companies, don’t receive government-funded healthcare.
 Since health insurance premiums are expensive, many families are simply left without options.

-The most jeopardized groups are Hispanics and African Americans, health insurance statistics reveal.
+The most jeopardized groups are Hispanics and African Americans.
 However, ethnic and racial groups are not the only ones affected by gaps in healthcare coverage.

-Healthcare facts and statistics reveal that healthcare coverage varies by state and even by county.
+Healthcare coverage varies by state and even by county.
 The Southern states, including Texas and Oklahoma, have the highest uninsured rates.

 America’s uninsured population increased by 1.9 million from 2017 to 2018, largely because many Americans no longer qualified for Medicaid.